abhaynayar/obsidian/notes/web.md

 #### PHP issues

-- Type confusion: If an array is passed to `strcmp()`, it will give a warning but the compare result return 0.
+- Type confusion: If an array is passed to `strcmp()`, it will give a warning but the compare result returns 0.
 - Object injection: If `unserialize()` is being used, you might be able to craft an object and trampoline over `__destruct()`.

 #### XSS